fbgallet/roam-extension-bionic-text/README.md

 # Navigation & Reading modes

-Navigation controls, Read-only, Focus mode, Click-to-select (instead of edit) and Bionic mode (Bionic reading).
-All these modes can be enabled independently or in groups via a topbar menu and commands in Command palette.
+Navigation controls (to navigate between zoomed sibling blocks or through Daily notes), Read-only, Focus mode, Click-to-select (instead of edit) and Bionic mode (Bionic reading).

 ![Reading modes readme](https://github.com/fbgallet/roam-extension-bionic-text/assets/74436347/d1bb6d4e-c534-4ffa-b224-daf1fda7c176)

-Each feature can be enableb on demand via the topbar button, or when the graph is loaded (which can be useful for sensitive data), or paired with Read-only mode.
+Each feature can be enableb on demand via 🔓 topbar button/menu or command palette, or when the graph is loaded (which can be useful for sensitive data), or paired with Read-only mode.
 Read-only and navigation controls can also be automatically enabled on mobile only.

-### Read-only

-Block content and page title can't be edited, but you can still click on links, checkboxes, buttons and all other controls.

-You can increase letter spacing and line height for better readability, and switch font.
+- `Cmd` or `Ctrl` + click on 🔓 topbar button enable Read-only mode and all paired feature
+- Simple click on 🔓 topbar button open the menu to toggle the following features:

 ### Navigation controls

-Inserts very subtle controls (arrows in cardinal directions) in the bottom right-hand corner of the main page.
+Inserts very subtle controls (arrows in cardinal directions) in the bottom right-hand corne (by default) of the main page.

 - **Up/Down** move to the **previous/next sibling block**.
 Hotheys: `Ctrl+Alt+Up/Down arrow` by default.
 If there is no next sibling block, a double chevron is displayed and you navigate to the next sibling block of the first parent to have a next sibling.
 If there is no previous sibling block, you navigate to the parent.
 - **Left/Right** move to the **parent/child block**. `Ctrl+Alt+Left/Right arrow` by default.

+On **Daily Notes**, the double up and down chevrons let you move to the previous or next Daily Note.
+By pressing modifier keys, you can jump to a Daily Note

+- `+Shift`: one week apart,
+- `+Cmd` on Mac or `+Ctrl` on Windows: one month apart,
+- `+Alt`: one year apart.

+### Read-only

+Block content and page title can't be edited, but you can still click on links, checkboxes, buttons and all other controls.

+You can increase letter spacing and line height or switch font for better readability.

+This mode can be especially useful on mobile to prevent accidental edits.
+It can be enabled automatically on mobile

 ### Click-to-select